patrick-kidger/py2annotate/README.rst

     extensions = ['sphinx.ext.autodoc', 'py2annotate']
     ...

-(It shouldn't matter whether it comes before or after `autodoc`.)
+(It shouldn't matter whether it comes before or after :code:`autodoc`.)

 Note that Sphinx itself must be run using Python 3, not Python 2.
-This is because `py2annotate` uses the Python 3 style type annotations internally in order to determine the correct annotations.
+This is because py2annotate uses the Python 3 style type annotations internally in order to determine the correct annotations.

 Known Issues